adetaylor/codeclub-python/README.md

 License
 -------

 Adrian's bits are provisionally licensed under CC BY-NC-SA.
+This is slightly less restrictive than the Scratch CodeClub material which is CC BY-NC-ND (i.e. no derivatives, versus ShareAlike).
+Adrian can be convinced to relicense under CC BY-NC-CD if that's seen as important.

 To do
 ------